LKunz/ProjectProg/README.md

 # Project Programming

 The goal of this project is to implement some encryption and decryption algorithms by means of a Graphical User Interface (GUI).
+See ..... for more information.

 ### Installing

 Clone this repo to your local machine using https://github.com/LKunz/ProjectProg.git

 ### Authors